Brookston Beer Bulletin

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.

-Thursday’s second ad is for Meister Brau Bock Beer, which was published on March 5, 1956.
-This ad was for the Peter Hand Brewery Co., of Chicago, Illinois, which was originally founded in 1891 by Peter Hand.
-This ad ran in The Chicago Tribune, also of Chicago, Illinois.
+Monday’s second ad is for Ballantine’s Bock Beer, which was published on March 23, 1939.
+This one is from the P. Ballantine & Sons Brewing Co., of Newark, New Jersey, which was originally founded in 1840.
+This ad ran in The Press of Atlantic City, of Atlantic City, New Jersey.

 Two years ago I decided to concentrate on Bock ads for awhile.
 Bock, of course, may have originated in Germany, in the town of Einbeck.
 Because many 19th century American breweries were founded by German immigrants, they offered a bock at certain times of the year, be it Spring, Easter, Lent, Christmas, or what have you.
 In a sense they were some of the first seasonal beers.
 “The style was later adopted in Bavaria by Munich brewers in the 17th century.
 Due to their Bavarian accent, citizens of Munich pronounced ‘Einbeck’ as ‘ein Bock’ (a billy goat), and thus the beer became known as ‘Bock.’
 A goat often appears on bottle labels.”
 And presumably because they were special releases, many breweries went all out promoting them with beautiful artwork on posters and other advertising.
 With Spring approaching, there are so many great examples that I’m going to post two a day for a few months.